How to Choose the Best Backpacking Tent

 Weight is only one metric that affects your pack.
 The other key metric is the packed size.

-Packed size gives you a relative idea of how much space the tent will take up in or on your backpack.
+Packed size gives you a relative idea of how much space the tent will take up in your backpack.
 Again, be sure to account for any potential add-ons like a footprint when analyzing this number.
 Tents are one of the bulkiest items that you carry into the backcountry.
 A common strategy for making them easier to carry is splitting up the components between group members.
-You take the fly and the poles, and your partner takes the stakes and the canopy—or something like that.
+You take the fly and the poles, and your partner takes the stakes and the body—or something like that.

 Capacity